Mattaman999/Firefly/README.md

 ## About The Project

-Firefly is an award-winning safety application recognized in the Congressional App Challenge.
+Firefly is safety application recognized in the Congressional App Challenge.
 This sophisticated application leverages modern sensor technology and real-time data processing to provide a comprehensive fire detection and alert system.

 ### Built With